 In the Bible it says, “When two or more gather in my name, I am there also” (Matthew 18:20), and, “As iron sharpens iron, so one person sharpens another” (Proverbs 27:17).
-These two Bible verses speak to the heart of our intention to build a network and community of believers who are devoted to mastering themselves to be of greater service to the world.
+These two Bible verses speak to the heart of our intention to build a network and community of believers for prayer, worship, fellowship, and to study the Word of God.

 Our world needs warriors and disciples of Jesus Christ today more than ever.
 Sadly, most associate the path of a warrior with external pursuit, worldly conquest, and the application of force over others.
 This is a grave mistake and error in thinking.

-Faith Works Ministry is committed to developing disciples of Jesus Christ who can serve as warriors in the world.
+Faith Works Church is committed to developing disciples of Jesus Christ who can serve as warriors in the world.
 To this effect, we wholeheartedly believe that by embracing the spirit and character of a “biblical warrior” we can overcome all forms of negativity, both in our mind, and in the world.

 A modern day biblical warrior is a beacon of light onto the world.
 A warrior seeks self-mastery to be of better service to others.
 A warrior reminds people they were made in the image of God.
 A warrior speaks a language of love, kindness and positive expectancy.
 A warrior is skillful both in action and non-action; both in movement and stillness.
 A warrior so cultivates the quality of their thinking that the mighty presence of God radiates throughout every cell of their body.

 In the Bible, Jesus Christ warned his disciples, “Small is the gate, and narrow is the road that leads to life, and few find it” (Matthew 7:13-14).

-At Faith Works Ministry, we believe that Jesus was directing his disciples to follow the narrow road, which we understand today to be the path of discipleship and being a warrior for Christ.
+At Faith Works Church, we believe that Jesus was directing his disciples to follow the narrow road, which we understand today to be the path of discipleship and being a warrior for Christ.

 Are you ready to embark upon this journey?
 Do you have the courage to step onto the road of righteousness, to seek God first, and to be of service to the world?